Waterfront station (Vancouver): History

 Waterfront station was built by the Canadian Pacific Railway (CPR) and opened on August 1, 1914.
-It was the Pacific terminus for the CPR's transcontinental passenger trains to Montreal, Quebec, and Toronto, Ontario.
+It was the Pacific terminus for CPR's transcontinental passenger trains to Montreal, Quebec, and Toronto, Ontario.
 The current station is the third CPR station.
-The previous CPR station was located one block west, at the foot of Granville and, unlike the current classical-styled Waterfront station, was built in "railway gothic" like the CPR's many railway hotels.
+The previous CPR station was located one block west, at the foot of Granville and, unlike the current classical-styled Waterfront station, was built in "railway gothic" like CPR's many railway hotels.

+During World War II, the station was used as a temporary hospital for wounded returning soldiers.

+Waterfront station was targeted for conversion into a public intermodal transit facility in the mid-1970s.
+This effort was previously outlined in the Granville Waterfront Station Plan (GWS Plan), which also proposed the relocation of the termini of Canadian National Railway's Super Continental and Amtrak's Pacific International intercity train services from False Creek to Waterfront station, and the construction of an intercity bus terminal across the street to replace the terminal at Larwill Park.
+The conversion reached an important milestone in 1977, when the SeaBus began operating out of a purpose-built floating pier that was connected to the main terminal building via an overhead walkway above the CPR tracks.

-In 1978, when Via Rail took over the passenger operations of the CPR and the Canadian National Railway, it continued using both railways' stations in Vancouver, but a year later, Via consolidated its Vancouver operations at Pacific Central Station, the CN station near False Creek, and ceased using the CPR station.
+After Via Rail took over the passenger operations of CPR and Canadian National Railway (CNR) in 1978, it initially continued using both railways' stations in Vancouver.
+However, on June 14, 1979, Via decided to consolidate its Vancouver operations at the Vancouver CNR station and to cease using the CPR station.
+The choice of CNR station was made due to the lower cost of modifications required for additional train service, greater room for expansion, and better access to maintenance facilities.
+Also, because only a small percentage of intercity train travellers used transit to reach their train departures, the superior local bus and ferry connections of the CPR station became less of a determining factor.
 The last scheduled Via passenger train to use Waterfront station departed on October 27, 1979.

-Waterfront station's transformation into a public intermodal transit facility began in 1977.
-That year, the SeaBus began operating out of a purpose-built floating pier that was connected to the main terminal building via an overhead walkway above the CPR tracks.
-The CPR's passenger platform and some of its tracks were torn up in the early 1980s to make way for the guideway of the original SkyTrain line (Expo Line), which opened on December 11, 1985.
+CPR's passenger platform and some of its tracks were torn up in the early 1980s to make way for the guideway of the original SkyTrain line (Expo Line), which opened on December 11, 1985.
 During Expo 86, SkyTrain operated special shuttle trains between Waterfront station and Stadium–Chinatown station (then named Stadium station), connecting the Canadian Pavilion at Canada Place to the main Expo site along False Creek.